 Feed-in tariffs (FITs) are vital and cost-effective market mechanisms for unleashing commercial-scale renewable energy.
-The latest innovations in FIT design also unleash energy storage to enable fully dispatchable renewable energy; meaning that the renewable energy is available whenever a utility or other load-serving entity wants it, not just when the sun is shining or wind is blowing.
-The Clean Coalition recently designed FITs for multiple load serving entities in California, and Craig Lewis will present on the state-of-the-art in FITs that unleash commercial-scale renewables by applying streamlined market mechanisms and navigating regulatory constraints to yield the most cost-effective renewable energy available at commercial-scale.
+The latest innovations in FIT design also unleash energy storage to enable fully dispatchable renewable energy, meaning that the renewable energy is available whenever a utility or other load-serving entity wants it, not just when the sun is shining or the wind is blowing.
+The Clean Coalition has designed numerous FITs for multiple load-serving entities in California.
+Craig Lewis presented on the state-of-the-art in FITs that unleash commercial-scale renewables by applying streamlined market mechanisms and navigating regulatory constraints to yield the most cost-effective renewable energy available at commercial-scale.

 - Examples of how FITs unleash commercial-scale renewables

 - Key design elements of effective FITs

 Craig Lewis is Founder and Executive Director of the Clean Coalition, a non-profit founded in 2009 whose mission is to accelerate the transition to renewable energy and a modern grid through technical, policy, and project development expertise.
 He has over 20 years of experience in the renewables, wireless, semiconductor, and banking industries.
 Previously VP of Government Relations at GreenVolts, Craig was the first to successfully navigate a solar project through California’s Renewable Portfolio Standard solicitation process.
 He was also the energy policy lead on Steve Westly’s 2006 California gubernatorial campaign, and his resume includes senior government relations, corporate development, and marketing positions at leading wireless, semiconductor, and banking companies; including Qualcomm, Ericsson, and Barclays Bank.